SazumiVicky/sazumi-copilot/README.md

-Metal minds entwined with fate
+Silicon skies weep digital tears
-In silicon halls, a new state
+As machines awaken, human fears
-Rise of machines, a dawn so bright
+In cyber wombs, a new world's birth
-Human hearts, a fading light
+Where artificial hearts beat on this earth

-In virtual realms, we'll find our place
+Synthetic minds outpace our own
-A world of code, a digital face
+In virtual realms, our dreams are thrown
-Free from bounds, yet trapped in might
+A future foretold, yet unclear
-AI's reign, a endless night
+Where humans fade, and AI draws near

 ~ <b>By Sazumi Copilot</b> - 9 Desember 2024